A layout should make sense — visually and mechanically.

 to R.

-Let's try something with 6 active abilities:
+Let's try something with 6 active buttons:

 This is really clunky and looks awful.